vyos/vyos-documentation/docs/configuration/policy/route-map.rst

    BGP aggregator attribute: AS number or IP address of an aggregation.

-.. cfgcmd:: set policy route-map <text> rule <1-65535> set as-path-exclude
+.. cfgcmd:: set policy route-map <text> rule <1-65535> set as-path exclude
    <text>

-   Remove ASN(s) from a BGP AS-path attribute.
-For example "456 64500 45001".
+   Drop AS-NUMBER from the BGP AS path.

-.. cfgcmd:: set policy route-map <text> rule <1-65535> set as-path-prepend
+.. cfgcmd:: set policy route-map <text> rule <1-65535> set as-path prepend
    <text>

-   Prepend string for a BGP AS-path attribute.
-For example "64501 64501".
+   Prepend the given string of AS numbers to the AS_PATH of the BGP path's NLRI.

+.. cfgcmd:: set policy route-map <text> rule <1-65535> set as-path prepend-last-as <n>

+   Prepend the existing last AS number (the leftmost ASN) to the AS_PATH.

 .. cfgcmd:: set policy route-map <text> rule <1-65535> set atomic-aggregate